 Brave the twisty and steep descent to this cliff face hotel and you’re rewarded with spectacular sea views and a hotel that feels as though it’s in its very own bubble.
 Cary Arms and Spa is a warm and welcoming hotel where you can practically fall out of the hotel onto the beach and relax in chic beach huts, dine on hearty local fare and spend the evenings watching the dolphins go by from your private terrace or balcony.
 Meanwhile, indoors the seaside theme continues with large sea-facing windows, a waterfall hydrotherapy pool, relaxation area, steam room, sauna, exotic experience shower, gym, three treatment rooms and marine inspired treatments from the Thalgo product line.

 Thanks to the Good Hotel Guide for this article – and are there any others which you think should be added to the list?
-Do you agree with their choice of 10 beautiful hotels with pools for the summer?
+Do you agree with their choice of top 10 luxury hotels with pools for the summer?
 Let me know in the comments!

 The first thing that struck me about the five-star Corinthia Hotel in London when I stayed there was how utterly huge everything is.
 From the vast central lobby lounge with its soaring dome and chandelier made of 1,001 crystal baubles, to the high-ceilinged pillared restaurant, to the enormous breakfast room, huge ballroom, conference rooms and outside courtyard, everything at the Corinthia is super-sized.
 Continue reading Luxury on a grand scale at the five star Corinthia Hotel London→